Sachinslemenceu/TapTrack/README.md

 ✅ **Core Mouse Control**
 - Cursor movement with finger gestures.
-- Optimized touch detection using `pointerInput` modifier for drag and tap responsiveness.
+- Optimized touch detection using the `pointerInput` modifier for drag and tap responsiveness.

 ✅ **Right-click, Drag, and Scroll Support (Partially Integrated)**
 - Multitouch and long-press gesture experiments in progress.